umi-natur

 This file address must be the default exported function

-The input parameter of this function is a function to get store, and the return value of this function must be an intercepter array
+The input parameter of this function is a function to get store, and the return value of this function must be an interceptor array

 demo